Zakariabs/Zakariabs/README.md

 Computer Science Student
 ------------------------

-* 🌍  I'm based in Antwerp, Belgium
+* 🌍  I'm based in Belgium
 * ✉️  You can contact me at [zakaria.basraoui@hotmail.com](mailto:zakaria.basraoui@hotmail.com)
 * 🤝  I'm open to collaborating on intertresting projects